mmhaashir/MachineLearning/5. Linear Regression/README.md

 ## Practical Applications

-**- Predictive Analysis:** Predicting sales, stock prices, or any outcome based on relevant factors.
+- **Predictive Analysis:** Predicting sales, stock prices, or any outcome based on relevant factors.

-**- Economics and Social Sciences:** Analyzing the relationship between variables like income and education.
+- **Economics and Social Sciences:** Analyzing the relationship between variables like income and education.

-**- Engineering:** Modeling factors like temperature, pressure, and time.
+- **Engineering:** Modeling factors like temperature, pressure, and time.